AC-dev16/the-gentle-journal/README.md

 **HTML validator**

 I used [HTML Validation]() to test all my templates.
 Errors Encountered:
-- Duplicated IDs: This was an error caused by having an 'id' (for CSS specificity reasons) on the entry card which was then duplicated with each entry.
+- **Duplicated IDs**: This was an error caused by having an 'id' (for CSS specificity reasons) on the entry card which was then duplicated with each entry.
 Resolved by removing the 'id' and using a class instead.
-- I had a div element with a aria-labelledby but without a role.
-This caused an error because, by default, a div is a generic, non-semantic element that is not part of the accessibility tree.
+- **Accessibility Compliance**: A validation error was identified where a `div` element contained an `aria-labelledby` attribute without a corresponding `role` attribute.
+This violates accessibility guidelines as `div` elements are semantically neutral and not part of the accessibility tree by default.
+The issue was resolved by adding an appropriate `role` attribute.
+- **Range Input Validation**: Initial HTML validation errors occurred because Django automatically adds the `required` attribute to range input sliders, which is invalid HTML5 syntax.
+This was resolved by creating a custom `RangeInput` widget in [`forms.py`](diary_entries/forms.py) that removes the `required` attribute during rendering, ensuring clean HTML output while maintaining server-side form validation functionality.

 ![HTML validator - homepage](static/images/readme/html-validator-homepage.png)